PerfAI-Inc/PerfAI-Super-Action/README.md

 # Example usage
 ```
-# This is a starter workflow to help you get with API-Privacy Super Action
+# This is a starter workflow to help you get with PerfAI Super Action

 name: PerfAI Super Github Action